MarcusGastaldello/FRICOSIPY/docs/parameters.md

 | [**Dry densification**]() | | |
 | [**Snow metamorphism**]() | | |

+!!!
+    If you have any reccomendations for improved or alternative parameterisations, please contact the model developers.
+The modular design of *FRICOSIPY* means that it is relatively straightforward to add new parameterisations into the model for upcoming releases.

 <hr style="height:2px; background-color:#8b8b8b; border:none;" />

 ## Model Parameters